Jiawei0227/SubtitleUtil/README.md

 ## 2 Subtitle Downloader

 ### Intro
-It is a small python program to **download subtitle** for your vedio
+It is a small python program to **download subtitle** for your video

-I always found the subtitle download from Internet does not fit with my vedio.
+I always found the subtitle download from Internet does not fit with my video.
 Then I search this website [SubDB](http://thesubdb.com/).
 Thanks to the API it provides.

 ### Usage
 ```
-python SubtitleDownloader.py [YOUR VEDIO FILE PATH] [LANGUAGE]
+python SubtitleDownloader.py [YOUR VIDEO FILE PATH] [LANGUAGE]
 ```
 > - [LANGUAGE] is optional.
 > - It only supports [English, Español, Français, Italiano, Nederlands, Polski, Português (Brazil), Român, Svenska, Türkçe] now

-It will automatically download a [vedioname].srt file in your vedio path
+It will automatically download a [videoname].srt file in your video path